OrthoFinder/RECUR/docs/usage.markdown

 #### Providing a model of evolution

-A model of sequence evolution (as long as it is supported by IQ-TREE2) can be provided using the `-m` flag.
+A model of sequence evolution (as long as it is supported by IQ-TREE) can be provided using the `-m` flag.
 E.g.,

 ```bash
 recur [options] -f <alignment_file> --outgroups <outgroup_species/file> -st <AA|CODON> -te <treefile> -m <model_of_evolution>